Tigers in the Mist

 (Suddenly, a note in the middle of the documentary appears on screen: “Right here in this film we’d be showing you great shots of the tigers who live in the wild in this part of the world but they were too hard to spot.
 So, just use your imagination.”)

-The natural history crews filming for the BBC Series Planet Earth, famously shot over a period of three years with a huge crew when looking for the extremely illusive Snow Leopards on the border of Pakistan and Afghanistan.
+The natural history crews filming for the BBC Series Planet Earth, famously shot over a period of three years with a huge crew when looking for the extremely elusive Snow Leopards on the border of Pakistan and Afghanistan.
 Three years!

 A Mini Quiz Gets Invented